MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 >  Purchase returns are usually not involved in supply planning; they should always be reserved from the lot that is going to be returned.
 If not reserved, purchase returns play a role in the availability and are highly prioritised to avoid that the planning system suggests a supply order just to serve a purchase return.

 ### <a name="priorities-on-the-supply-side"></a>Priorities on the Supply Side
-1. Already in stock: Item Ledger Entry (Planning Flexibility = None)
+1. Already in inventory: Item Ledger Entry (Planning Flexibility = None)
 2. Sales Return Order (Planning Flexibility = None)
 3. Inbound Transfer Order
 4. Works Order